jakubvanko/commoncore/frontend/README.md

 ## Deployment

-The project was deployed on a DigitalOcean droplet where it is being managed by Nginx.
+The project was deployed using Vercel.

-The deployment of frontend can be done simply using a node.js script ("npm run deploy").

 ## Conclusion